 In terms of guests, some panels are the same people every show, some panels constantly rotate, and sometimes there is a set panel and one new guest every episode.

 This format can be more technically demanding in terms of recording. 📋

-Since there are multiple people, it is best for there to be multiple mics, and the mics need to be high quality enough that they are only picking up the individual’s voice that is right in front of it.
+Since there are multiple people, it is best for there to be multiple mics, and each podcast microphone needs to be high quality enough that it only picks up the individual’s voice that is right in front of it.

 Editing can also be more difficult since there are more audio tracks to deal with and panelists may talk over each other at points.